aljosha-hfu/StreamingSystemsAssignments/Documentation.md

 We're using `docker-compose` to start all our services (Kafka, RabbitMQ, etc.) and to connect them to each other.
 The `docker-compose.yml` file is located in the root directory of each of the branches the project.

+### GitHub Actions

+We're using GitHub Actions to automatically build and test the different tasks.
+We're using branches to separate the different tasks.
+This makes it easier to keep the different tasks separate, keep the code clean and define different pipelines for each task.

+On the project [main page](https://github.com/AljoshaVieth/StreamingSystemsAssignments), you can see the status of the different pipelines.

 #### Port mappings

 For each service we're mapping the ports to the host machine to make it easier to access the services from the Java program.